-While Instagram posts don’t have a character limit, general rule of thumb these days is the more concise the better.
+While Instagram posts don’t have a character limit, a general rule of thumb these days is the more concise the better.
 For instance, studies show that posts on Facebook with 80 characters or fewer receive 66% higher traffic, and tweets shorter than 100 characters get 17% higher engagement.
-When crafting your posts for Instagram, follow suit.
+When crafting your posts on Instagram, follow suit.
 Let your image do the storytelling.
 It’s more likely to convert viewers than what you write in the caption.
 However, the caption can certainly provide supplementary information.

 3. Include a Link